 IMMERSION WEAR, MANAGING CAPSIZE AND SELF−RESCUE

 I also haven’t practiced a capsize recovery in my boat.
-I should do that sometime.
+I know I should do that sometime.
 There were times on this trip when capsize was definitely a risk, and under those conditions would have been a disaster, with unsecured bags of gear sinking or blowing away and prolonged cold−water immersion a possibility.
 Just as when kayaking, self-rescue should be reliable enough so that capsize will not be an event where you need to call 911.

-Yesterday Ricardo and I moved my Pooduck Skiff Annabel Lee from Dash Point into her new home at the historic Point Defiance Marina Boathouse.
+Yesterday Richard and I moved my Pooduck Skiff Annabel Lee from Dash Point into her new home at the historic Point Defiance Marina Boathouse.
 Tacoma has been called the "salmon capital of the Puget Sound", and the Boathouse serves primarily fishermen who store their small power boats in the boat lockers.
 It dates back to 1944, when it replaced the original boathouse pavilion of the early 1900s.
 Keeping Annabel Lee at Point Defiance will make it easier for me to put her in the water by myself.
 It also will give me easier access to Gig Harbor, Vashon Island and the Tacoma waterfront.
 I'm probably the only person who keeps a wooden sailboat there and who doesn't fish.

 It turned out to be a perfect day for sailing: 90 degrees with a refreshing breeze blowing from the north.
 We sailed in a broad reach all the way, probably making about 4 knots even against a strengthening ebb current.
 We even sailed passed the Boathouse and played around the channel just off Owen Beach before heading back to take Annabel Lee out of the water.
 The wind was still blowing and it seemed a shame to leave such perfect sailing conditions.